team-mayes/atesa/docs/getting_started.rst

 The output trajectory file from this simulation.

-As indicated in the preceding section, the 'templates' directory should also include a template file for the equilibrium path sampling "prod" step input file, if equilibrium path sampling is to performed.
+As indicated in the preceding section, if you wish to use equilibrium path sampling, the 'templates' directory should also include a template file for the equilibrium path sampling "prod" step input file.